NextBlock is a social platform that connects real and verified neighbours based on their locations

 “I like the app as it’s filled with positivity from founders and neighbours here, an open-minded and sharing community aka kampung spirit!” expressed Julin, NextBlock neighbour in District 19.

 Headquartered in Singapore, NextBlock is a hyperlocal social networking app for the neighbourhood.
 Launched in February 2022, the app is specifically designed to foster interaction between neighbours.
-By utilising the digital platform, residents within the same neighbourhood can come together to share information about latest events and happenings, business owners can effectively reach their target customers and public agencies can communicate directly with the residents of the neighbourhood.
+By utilising the digital platform, residents within the same neighbourhood can come together to share information about the latest events and happenings, business owners can effectively reach their target customers and public agencies can communicate directly with the residents of the neighbourhood.
 NextBlock empowers neighbours to interact in a trusted environment and build a strong and safe digital estate.

 Follow NextBlock on Instagram @NextBlock.sg, Facebook @NextBlock.sg, Twitter @NextBlock.sg, TikTok @NextBlock.Sg or visit www.nextblock.sg for more exciting updates.